-To: From:
+To: : From:

 Name Officer Name

 Company Office Name

 Address Address

 City, State, ZIP City, State, ZIP

-RE: Applicant's Name
+RE: :Applicant's Name

 Social Security Number Last Wage Rate or Salary

 Employed From (Mo/Yr) to (Mo/Yr) CEO's Name

 Rea asons for leaving:

-I au uthorizeto furnish with whatever

-info ormation they may have regarding my employme nt, includii ng my reason(s) for leaving.
-I am signing
+uthorize to furnish ormation they may have regarding my emplo

-waiver voluntarily, and to request that respond to this

-erence inquiry with full and complete information

-olication for employment with
+ref ning this waiver voluntarily, and to request the erence inquiry with full and complete inform my application for employment with ation.
+Since this reference is an important part

-ease from uity, including, but not limited to, defamation of c

-- m responding to this reference check. inaracter o in invasion of privacy, which might drisc
+inc ease from any a luding, but not limited to, defamation of cham responding to this reference check. nd all claims or causes of action in law or edracter or invasion of privacy, which might a

-Sigr nature Date
+Sig nature D ate